jahangir842/kubernetes-notes/README.md

 ### Worker Node Components

 A Kubernetes worker node hosts the components that allow it to run and manage Pods, which contain your application containers.
-These components include the container runtime, node agent (kubelet), CRI shims, network proxy (kube-proxy), and various add-ons to extend functionality.
+These components includes:

+- Container runtime
+- Node agent (kubelet)
+- CRI shims
+- Network proxy (kube-proxy)
+- Add-ons to extend functionality

 Here’s a detailed breakdown of each component:

 #### 1. **Container Runtime**

-Kubernetes is a container orchestration engine but does not have the capability to manage or run containers directly.
+Kubernetes is a container orchestration engine but cannot manage or run containers directly.
 To handle container lifecycle management, each node in a Kubernetes cluster (both control plane and worker nodes) needs a container runtime.
 The container runtime is responsible for pulling container images, starting, stopping, and managing containers on the node.
 Kubernetes supports several container runtimes through the **Container Runtime Interface (CRI)**.

 **Note** The recommendation is to run the Kubernetes control plane components as containers, hence the necessity of a runtime on the control plane nodes.
 Kubernetes supports several container runtimes: